 Goldstein: I’m wondering, we all seemed to meet each other through—

 Q: We’re really lucky you knew all these people, or it would have been a much smaller picket line.
 These are the names—the ones in this column signed the advertisement.
 The ones over in this column, we researched this and found out they were definitely architects.
 The ones with the “1” by their name are, we believe, to be deceased at the moment.
-Out of 300 names about 100 are deceased.
+Out of three hundred names about one hundred are deceased.

 Goldstein: This guy had something to do with the radio—Jeff Aronin.
 Somehow you might get information about him.

 Gruzen: He’s dead.

 Q: He was an architect at one time.

 Goldstein: He was an architect.
 I think he was talking about architecture on the radio.

 Q: Oh, that would make sense.

 Goldstein: Yes.
 Jeffrey “A-roh-nin.”
 I remember he looked like Marlon Brando but he [unclear]. [crosstalk]